jhennerich/little-esty-shop-bulk-discounts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [Little Esty Shop](https://les-jhennerich.herokuapp.com/)  is a two-part project for the Turing School of Software & Design.
 The application resembles an e-commerce platform where merchants and administrators can manage inventory and fulfill customer invoices, and customers can make purchases.
-The project is broken into two parts, the first being a 4 person group project with the collaborators mentioned below, and the second part being a solo project
+The project is broken into two parts, the first a 4 person group project, and a solo project.

 User stories tracked using [Github projects](https://github.com/jhennerich/little-esty-shop/projects/1).